Skip to main content

 sin(α)+sin(β)sin(α+β)

-for some angles of deviation α and β.
+for certain angles of deviation α and β.

 To illustrate this, let’s calculate the deviation distances for 1, 2, and 3 houses respectively.
 Using the given formula, we have: